WildCodeSchool/java-tariff-manager/curriculum/blocks/6_Spring_Introduction/content.md

 With a Dependency Injection and Inversion of Control Framework like Spring, the dependencies can be controlled at Runtime.

 <img src="../../../docs/img/diioc_layer.png" width="80%"/>

+You will find the components mentioned here in the code base of this repo.
+To understand the use cases and advantages of using Spring, scan through the code to answer these questions:

+* Where are they located?
+* How does the wiring work with Spring?
+* Who does wire what components when?

 ```java
 // Give DI/IoC Framework hints by Annotations, Depend on Interfaces only.